openstack-archive/group-based-policy-specs/specs/juno/group-based-policy-abstraction.rst

   * name - optional name
   * description - optional annotation

-Endpoint
+PolicyTarget
-  * epg_id - UUID of the EndpointGroup (EPG) that this Endpoint (EP) belongs to
+  * ptg_id - UUID of the PolicyTargetGroup (PTG) that this PolicyTarget (PT) belongs to
   * policy_tags - a list of PolicyTag uuids

-EndpointGroup
+PolicyTargetGroup
-  * endpoints - list of endpoint uuids
+  * policy_targets - list of PolicyTarget uuids
-  * contract_providing_scopes - list of ContractProvidingScope uuids
+  * policy_rule_set_providing_scopes - list of PolicyRuleSetProvidingScope uuids
-  * contract_consuming_scopes - list of ContractConsumingScope uuids
+  * policy_rule_set_consuming_scopes - list of PolicyRuleSetConsumingScope uuids

-Contract
+PolicyRuleSet
   * policy_rules - ordered list of PolicyRule uuids
-  * contract_providing_scopes - list of ContractProvidingScope uuids
+  * policy_rule_set_providing_scopes - list of PolicyRuleSetProvidingScope uuids
-  * contract_consuming_scopes - list of ContractConsumingScope uuids
+  * policy_rule_set_consuming_scopes - list of PolicyRuleSetConsumingScope uuids
-  * child_contracts - ordered list of Contract uuids
+  * child_policy_rule_sets - ordered list of PolicyRuleSet uuids

-ContractProvidingScope
+PolicyRuleSetProvidingScope
-  * contract_id - uuid of the Contract that is being provided by the EPG
+  * policy_rule_set_id - uuid of the PolicyRuleSet that is being provided by the PTG
   * selectors - list of Selectors uuids
   * capabilites - list of PolicyTag uuids
-  * providing_epg - EndpointGroup uuid
+  * providing_ptg - PolicyTargetGroup uuid

-ContractConsumingScope
+PolicyRuleSetConsumingScope
-  * contract_id - uuid of the Contract that is being consumed by the EPG
+  * policy_rule_set_id - uuid of the PolicyRuleSet that is being consumed by the PTG
   * selectors - list of Selectors uuids
   * roles - list of PolicyTags
-  * consuming_epg - EndpointGroup uuid
+  * consuming_ptg - PolicyTargetGroup uuid

 Selector
-  * scope - enum: GLOBAL, TENANT, EPG
+  * scope - enum: GLOBAL, TENANT, PTG
-  * value - None for GLOBAL, or uuid of tenant/EPG
+  * value - None for GLOBAL, or uuid of tenant/PTG

 PolicyTag
-  * namespace - string, a namespace identifier for policy labels
+  * namespace - string, a namespace identifier for policy tags
   * name - string, not optional
   * values - list of PolicyValue uuids